Trust & security

 Forward proxy path: what is observed

-Mandate decrypts HTTPS traffic (TLS inspection) to evaluate request content, then re-encrypts and forwards to the AI provider.
-Decryption and policy evaluation happen in-process.
-The same default write policy applies: metadata and policy outcome, not raw content.
-TLS inspection is required for this path; the CA certificate is installed at the network level by your IT team.
+Mandate decrypts HTTPS traffic (TLS inspection) in-process to evaluate it, then re-encrypts and forwards.
+The same default applies: metadata and policy outcome are written, not raw content.
+Your IT team installs the CA certificate at the network level.

 -